TomTheToad/FullStack_Udacity_P2/tournament/README.txt

 3) Allow the potential expansion into a mutli-tournament, points based system for tracking multiple player careers and allowing for points assignments to vary between matches or tournaments.
-4) To further explore Python decorators, generic classes, complex string manipulation, and other, unexpected problems associated with building a generic python class.

-Requirements:
-This version has been tested with and is expected to fully function with Python 2.7
-	 and a PostgreSQL database on a linux Ubuntu system.

 Some possible upgrades:
 DB_Handler:
 1) Build connection timers that reset with each query to allow for better connection management and efficiency.
-2) Add a specific operation class to allow for math operations to be performed on the database side more efficiently.
-3) Testing with multiple files needing a database connection to find more requirements
+2) Testing with multiple files needing a database connection to find more requirements
-4) Allow the specification of database initialization file to be run once.
+3) Allow the specification of database initialization file to be run once.

 tournament.py:
 1) Testing for null in bye rounds.